francishemingway/unofficial-superset-tutorial/tutorial.rst

 .. image:: images/select_dates_pivot_table.png

-Next, within the **Query** section, remove the default COUNT(*) replace with Cost, keeping the default SUM aggregate.
+Next, within the **Query** section, remove the default COUNT(*) and add Cost, keeping the default SUM aggregate.
 Note that Apache Superset will indicate the type of the metric by the symbol on the left hand column of the list (ABC for string, # for number, a clock face for time, etc.).